 Alcohol is a toxic substance that can be deadly when consumed in large amounts.
 The liver’s job is to filter out all of the toxins and bacteria that enter the body by way of food, environment or liquid.
 After drinking, free radicals and other byproducts are deposited into the liver as the alcohol is broken down.
 Chronic alcohol consumption on a daily basis over a steady course of years is almost guaranteed to have some effect on the liver.
-Because the liver is such a resilient organ with the ability to regenerate, signs of severe alcohol damage to the liver or liver disease may not have symptoms until the damage has come to a considerably progressed state.
+Because the liver is such a resilient organ with the ability to regenerate, signs of severe alcohol damage to the liver or liver disease symptoms may not be apparent until the damage has come to a considerably progressed state.

 The Fatty Liver

-One form of liver damage due to alcohol is known as fatty liver, a condition in which alcohol contributes to fat deposition in the liver.
+One form of liver damage due to alcohol is known as fatty liver—a condition in which alcohol contributes to fat deposition in the liver.
 Heavy drinkers are more at risk, although any form of alcohol consumption can deposit fat in the liver temporarily.
 Drinking in moderation is not known to contribute to alcohol-related liver disease (ALD), which is why ALD is such a preventable disease.
 Heavy drinkers, on the other hand, may have more of a risk of developing ALD, which starts with fatty liver.
 It’s a condition that should be taken seriously as it is known to be an early stage of ALD.
 The good news is that fatty liver is reversible and can be stopped before the progression becomes worse.
 Those with fatty liver or ALD must quit drinking in order to begin to reverse the effects.

 Cirrhosis happens when scar tissue replaces healthy liver tissue as a result of long term damage.
 Because the scar tissue distorts the liver, it causes problems with blood flowing through to the liver and and instead becoming backed up.
 Once cirrhosis has developed, it usually cannot be reversed, but the inflammation and fatty liver can be reversed with abstention from drinking, as long as there is no fibrosis present.

 Treatment methods for fatty liver, alcoholic hepatitis and cirrhosis vary.
 For those with fatty liver, quitting drinking will usually alleviate the condition and return the liver to normal.
 For alcoholic hepatitis, drinkers should stop drinking immediately in order to halt or negate the damage.
 Over time, quitting drinking may help to reverse some or all of the effects.
-In fact, cirrhosis—the most serious form of liver damage—may also be reversible in some cases, but only after the individual has quit drinking over a period of time.
+In fact, cirrhosis—the most serious form of liver damage—may also be repairable in some cases, but only after the individual has quit drinking over a period of time.
 The length of time drinking, extent of damage, and severity of symptoms all play a role in the possible reversal of cirrhosis.

 If you have been drinking heavily, it’s important to be aware of the damage that alcohol causes to your liver.
 Remember, mild forms of liver damage don’t always show up right away.
 It’s best to get checked by a doctor and to curb your drinking habits before your health worsens.